 Summary Safe to watch with the naked eye, the lunar eclipse should cast a bright orange or red tint across the moon.
-Scientists expect LADEE's doomsday to occur on or before April 21, and NASA has started an online contest asking the public to guess the impact time.
 The lunar eclipse on Tuesday will be the first of four eclipses expected within the next year: two lunar and two solar.

 veooz 360° of this story

 Summary This undated illustration made available by NASA shows the Lunar Atmosphere and Dust Environment Explorer (LADEE) orbiting the moon.
-NASA, DANA BERRY -- AP Photo.
 The moon will be rising in the western Pacific, and so only the last half of the eclipse will be visible there.

 Summary Two weeks before LADEE's mission expires and ground controllers set an impact trajectory for the dark side of the moon (planned for April 21), NASA scientists sent LADEE to debunk the crystal smog-like glow.
-The mission is somewhat of a shot in the dark with NASA scrap metal.
 "The moon's gravity field is so lumpy and the terrain is so highly variable with crater ridges and valleys that frequent maneuvers are required or the LADEE spacecraft will impact the moon's surface," LADEE project manager Butler Hine told NASA .

 Summary Coakley is down nine points against her Republican opponent.
 "Trickle-down economics" was a buzz phrase that the left used to attack the free market policies of President Ronald Reagan which many credit for ending the period of stagflation that had prevailed in the 1970s and ushering in a period of unprecedented prosperity.